wendyverdonk93/docs/content/payments/methods/billing-suite/betaalpermaand/payment-flow.md

 ---
-title: 'Klarna payment flow'
+title: 'Betaal per Maand payment flow'
 breadcrumb_title: 'Payment flow'
 weight: 30
-meta_title: "Klarna payment flow - MultiSafepay Docs"
+meta_title: "Betaal per Maand payment flow - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 short_description: "Flow from start to finish, including order and transaction status changes"
 layout: 'child'
-logo: '/logo/Payment_methods/Klarna.svg'
 ---

 The table below shows a successful payment flow from start to finish.

 {{< details title="About order and transaction statuses" >}}
+&nbsp;
 In your MultiSafepay account > **Transaction overview** > **Transaction details** page under **Status history**, there are two statuses that change as the flow progresses:

 - Order status: indicates the status of the customer's order with the merchant independent of the payment
 - Transaction status: indicates the status of settlement in your MultiSafepay balance

 {{< /details >}}

-### Payment flow

 |                       | Flow      | Order status | Transaction status |
 |--------------------------------|-----------|---|-----------------------------------------------------------------------------------------|